Make-School-Courses/WEB-1.1-Web-Architecture/README.md

 ## Evaluation

-**To pass this course, you must earn at least a 70% weighted average, according to the following breakdown**:
+**To pass this course, you must**:

-- Assignments: 60%
-- Class Participation & Code Reviews: 10%
-- Assessments: 30%

-In order to pass this course, you must also:
+- Earn an average score of 2 on the [Course Learning Outcomes Rubric](https://make.sc/web1.1-rubric).
+Each section's score will be determined by your performance on that week's assignment.
+The last section's score will be determined by your adherence to deadlines, class participation, & completion of the readings.
+- Pass the Final Assessment.

-- Actively participate in class and abide by the attendance policy
+- Abide by the Attendance Policy.

-- Make up all classwork from all absences
+## Attendance Policy

+Each student will be allowed **2 (two) unexcused absences** and **2 (two) excused absences** per course per term.
+An absence is excused if you reach out to your instructor prior to class to explain why you can't make it.
+If you exceed the total number of allowed absences, you will be withdrawn from the course.

 ## Late Assignment Policy

-If you submit an assignment after the due date, your instructor will apply a late penalty as follows:

-- Late assignments that are submitted **no later that 2 days (48 hours)** after the deadline will be given a **10% late penalty**.
-- Another **10% late penalty** will be applied for **every 2 days (48 hours)** that pass after the deadline.
-For example, an assignment that is submitted 5 days late will receive a 30% late penalty.
-- Assignments submitted **more than 7 days (1 week) late** will **not** be accepted.

-The **absolute last day** to submit any assignment will be **Friday, October 9 at 11:59 PM**.
+Every assignment submitted by the deadline will be allowed **one resubmission** after receiving feedback.
+Late assignments will be accepted, but if you submit an assignment past the deadline, you will not be allowed a resubmission.

-If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.
+If you have an extenuating circumstance such as prolonged illness, please reach out to your instructor to request an extension.

 ## Class Recordings